coralogix/coralogix-aws-serverless/src/cloudtrail-sns/README.md

 **FunctionTimeout** - The maximum time in seconds the function may be allowed to run, the default is 300.
 Don't change

 **PrivateKey** - Your Coralogix secret key.

-**SubsystemName** - Sybsystem Name as it will be seen in Coralogix UI.

-**S3KeyPrefix** - The prefix of the path within the log, this way you can choose if only part of your bucket is shipped.

-**S3KeySuffix** - A filter for the suffix of the file path in your bucket, the default is .json.gz.

 Do not change the `FunctionMemorySize`, `FunctionTimeout` parameters.